bndtools/bnd/biz.aQute.bnd.gradle/README.md

 `-runfw` and `-runbundles` to support the test bundles built by the project.
 The `check` task depends on the `testOSGi` task.

+The `checkDependencies` task runs the `check` task on all projects the project depends on.

 The `checkNeeded` task runs the `check` task on the project and all projects it depends on.

+The `cleanDependencies` task cleans all projects the project depends on.

 The `cleanNeeded` task cleans the project and all projects it depends on.